SamH135/CMS-Internal-System-Access-Client/README.md

 THINGS TO DO:

-     The user type is already included in the JWT payload, so storing it separately in the client-side Redux store is redundant and unnecessary.

-    add react redux for user state management
-        - so that users can't access unauthorized pages

-    Replace axios with axiosInstance for making API requests.

-    Remove the withCredentials option from API requests.

-    need to fix ALL api routes

-    need to fix logout - make component?

-    need to fix pickupInfo page
+    clientInfo doesn't save changes

+    add `view requests` page

+    login page doesn't show userID

-    improve editUser and editClient/clientInfo to be more GUI friendly
+    improve editUser and editClient/clientInfo to be more GUI friendly and show all fields
+        - only allows admins to 'edit'

     mess around with the CSS